Find out more about the Natural Healthcare College

 Do I have to live in the UK to be a student of Natural Healthcare College?

-No, but you must be able to attend the compulsory tutorials ( and arrange your visa if necessary) that are held at various venues in the UK, currently London, Milton Keynes and Exeter.
+No, but you must be able to attend the compulsory tutorials (and arrange your visa if necessary) that are held at various venues in the UK, currently London and Milton Keynes.
 We cannot guarantee tutorial locations.
 For stage 1 this can be done online but for Stage 2 some physical attendance is necessary.

 Do I have to be British to enrol?

 No, but you must have an excellent command of the English language.
 We welcome overseas students but If English isn’t your first language, please be aware that the standard of written English required for successful completion of the course is high.
 As the course progresses, students are required to produce comprehensive case reports interpreting technical information relevant to the case.
 They then need to produce a professional-looking document explaining technical information in terms that a member of the public would understand.